 - If you have been shown how to self-inject Tremfya, administer yourself a dose once every eight weeks, otherwise see your healthcare provider for your regular.
-If you forget a dose, schedule it in for as soon as you can, then continue with your regular dosing schedule.
+If you forget a dose, schedule it for as soon as you can, then continue with your regular dosing schedule.

-- Immediately before administration take one Tremfya prefilled syringe or One-Press injector out of the refrigerator and leave on a flat surface, away from children and pets, to warm up to room temperature for at least 30 minutes.
+- Immediately before administration take one Tremfya prefilled syringe or One-Press injector out of the refrigerator and leave it on a flat surface, away from children and pets, to warm up to room temperature for at least 30 minutes.
 Do not warm in any other way (such as by putting in hot water).
 Tremfya at room temperature reduces the risk of stinging.
 The liquid in Tremfya should be clear, colorless, or slightly yellow, and may contain tiny white or clear particles.
-You may see one or more air bubbles which are considered normal.
+You may see one or more air bubbles that are considered normal.
 Check the expiry date on the side of the injection and do not use Tremfya if it has expired, contains large particles, or is cloudy.
 Do not shake Tremfya.
 Do not use the injection if it has been frozen or dropped.

 - Tremfya is best administered into the front of your thighs or the lower part of your abdomen, avoiding the area around your belly button (stay an inch away from your belly button).
 If somebody else is giving you your injection they can also administer it into the outer area of your upper arm.
 Change your injection site each month so that you are not injecting into the same spot each time.

 - Only inject into clear, healthy skin.
 Do not inject into any areas that are bruised, tender, red, scaly, or hard.
-You should also not inject into any scars, stretch marks, or areas of psoriasis.
+You should also not inject any scars, stretch marks, or areas of psoriasis.